darwintantuco/alpha/README.md

 ### Preconfigured Linters

-Comes with initial config, can be updated to your preference!
+Comes with initial config but can be updated to your preference.

 #### Rubocop